roschlau/catana/README.md

 > **For Apple users:** macOS doesn't trust unsigned DMG files downloaded from the internet.
 After installing, if you get a message that Catana is damaged and should be moved to the trash, you need to locate the app in your Applications folder, and run this command on it:
 > `xattr -c Catana.app`
 > Afterwards, the app should start up normally.
 You likely need to repeat this after every update.
-- The UI is very barebones, most actions are available only via keyboard shortcut and/or the command prompt.
+- The UI is very barebones, a lot of actions are available only via keyboard shortcut and/or the command prompt.
 If in doubt, press Ctrl/Cmd+K and search for what you're looking for, but there's a high chance that it might not be implemented yet.
 - No guarantees on backwards-compatibility.
 Your workspaces might need manual intervention to keep working with newer versions of the app.
 - Bugs might happen.
 Save early, save often, back up your data.
 Here's what you need to know about how Catana saves your data and tries to keep it safe:
   - To open a workspace, you chose a directory on your PC.
 Catana will create a `.catana` file in that directory.
 Currently, this file contains all content you create in Catana, although that might change in the future.
 It is using plain JSON, so manually editing it is possible if necessary.
 Refer to [workspace-file-schema.ts](src/main/persistence/schema/workspace-file-schema.ts) for the arktype schema.